chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/ai/language-model-tutorial.md

 }
 ```

 We need one last method to actually display the annotations.
-VS Code calls these "decorations".
-Add the following method above the `parseChatResponse` method in the `extension.ts` file.
+Baosky calls these "decorations".
+Add the following method above the `parseChatResponse` method in the `插件.ts` file.

 ```ts
 function applyDecoration(editor: vscode.TextEditor, line: number, suggestion: string) {